What is microalbuminuria?

 "In most cases, treatment or management of the underlying health problem will make the microalbuminuria disappear."

 In most cases, treatment or management of the underlying health problem will make the microalbuminuria disappear.
-It is only for a small percentage of cats that microalbuminuria is truly a warning sign of early kidney disease.
+It is only in a small percentage of cats that microalbuminuria is truly a warning sign of early kidney disease.
 These cats may go on to develop serious kidney disease and possibly kidney failure.
-Although a complete cure may not be possible, specific steps, such as a prescription diet and medication, can be taken to slow down the progression of the disease.
+Although a complete cure may not be possible, specific steps, such as a prescription diet and medications,

 If my cat has microalbuminuria, what is the next step?

 If microalbuminuria is detected, your veterinarian will likely recommend further testing to look for hidden disease.
 The choice of tests may vary but could include basic blood tests and urinalysis (see handouts “Complete Blood Count”, “Serum Biochemistry”, and “Urinalysis” for more information).
-If there is no evidence of underlying illness, then regular check-ups every 3-6 months, including ERD testing may be recommended to monitor the pet's health status and to watch any change in microalbuminuria.
+If there is no evidence of underlying illness, then regular check-ups every 3-6 months, including microalbuminuria testing, may be recommended to monitor the pet's health status and to watch any changes.